spacetelescope/jwst/docs/jwst/wfss_contam/arguments.rst

   This is used to prevent the fitted coefficients from blowing up in cases of severe contamination.
   Default is 0.1.
   TODO: should this be exposed as a top level argument or is it too technical?

+``--rejection_threshold``
+  A float specifying a threshold for rejecting polynomial fits based on the fitted constant term coefficient.
+  If the absolute value of that coefficient deviates from unity by more than this threshold, the fit is rejected and the contamination estimate for that source is not updated on that iteration.
+  This is used to avoid fits "blowing up" in cases where the polynomial fit has returned an unphysical total flux level, which typically occurs if background subtraction was imperfect or if the source sits in a highly contaminated region.